 As part of an academic health center, our physicians participate in research to find new treatments for hand injuries.
 We use the latest medical evidence to design effective treatment plans to help you.
 To make your care convenient, we offer the hand and wrist care you need in one location.
-You can receive X-rays, physical and occupational therapy, inpatient and outpatient surgery, and many other treatments in a place specially designed for orthopaedic care.
+You can complete X-rays, electrodiagnostic testing, physical and occupational therapy, inpatient and outpatient surgery, and many other treatments in a place specially designed for orthopaedic care.

 Hand and wrist injuries

 As a Level I Trauma Center, we see a wide range of hand injuries, including broken fingers, complex fractures and nerve damage.
 Our expert hand surgeons are available around the clock to offer emergency surgery for the most complicated injuries, such as: